Best 6-Person Tent For The Ultimate Camping Experience

 The R.E.I.
 Base Camp 6 has a great square footage per camper (Photo by bgwashburn / CC BY 2.0)

 Peak or center height refers to the height of the tent at its tallest point.
-As you might expect, this measurement is important as it affects how easy it is to move around inside.
+This measurement is important as it affects how easy it is to move around inside and the general livability of the tent.

 The tents in our review have peak heights ranging from 72” (Coleman Sundome 6) to 80” (Rightline Gear SUV).